Results breakdown of the 2011 Canadian federal election

 The 41st Canadian federal election was held on May 2, 2011.
 It resulted in a Conservative majority government under the leadership of Prime Minister Stephen Harper.
 It was the third consecutive election win for Harper, and with 166 of 308 seats, giving them a majority government for the first time in their eight-year history.
-It was also be the first right-of-centre majority government since the Progressive Conservatives won their last majority in 1988.
+It was also the first right-of-centre majority government since the Progressive Conservatives won their last majority in 1988.
 The Conservative Party won 39.62% of the popular vote, an increase of 1.96%, and posted a net gain of 24 seats in the House of Commons.

 The election resulted in significant upheaval within the opposition parties, as the New Democratic Party (NDP) rode an "orange surge" in the polls during the campaign to 103 seats, becoming Her Majesty's Loyal Opposition for the first time in party history.
 The total eclipsed the party's previous best of 43 seats in 1988.
-The Liberals however were reduced to third party status nationwide.
-They returned only 34 MPs, less than half of what they had at dissolution.
+The Liberals, however, were reduced to third party status nationwide, returning only 34 MPs—less than half of what they had at dissolution.
 It was the first time in Canadian history that the Liberals were not one of the top two parties in the house.
 Green Party leader Elizabeth May won in her riding, becoming the first Green Party candidate elected to a governmental body in Canada, and to a national body in North America.

 Following their staggering defeats, including losing their own seats, Bloc Québécois leader Gilles Duceppe and Liberal leader Michael Ignatieff both announced their resignations as party leaders.